-Management Report packs are the basis of good decision-making.
-With the NFP sector moving towards consumer directed funding, reporting at both the board-room and management level has now become more than just an exercise in advising how grant money was allocated to cover costs in the last year.
+Management Reports for not-for-profits are the basis of good decision-making.
+With the NFP sector moving towards consumer directed funding, reporting at both the boardroom and management level has now become more than just an exercise in advising how grant money was allocated to cover costs in the last year.

 Preparing reports that provide the recipient with data that they can both understand and utilise to make sustainable and profitable decisions has now become an imperative.
-Selecting which reports are required is not always an easy task, as some recipients won’t possess the financial literacy required to make sense of complex financial statements.
+Selecting which reports are required is not always an easy task.
+Some recipients won’t possess the financial literacy required to make sense of complex financial statements.

 Getting the Mix of Reports Right for Not-for-Profits

 When collating financial reports it helps to understand the recipients and their end use requirements.
 When selecting the reports make sure to consider:

 - A mix of different formats

 - Summarised versions for the time-poor or financially illiterate and more detail for the accountant in the room

 - Use of charts for example, to provide data at a glance

 - As with most things, the first impression can sometimes be the strongest and most engaging and in turn lead to more effective decisions – so go for impact